RyanGaudion/Verses-Node/README.md

 The application uses an MVC design with 2 types of controllers.
 Normal controllers which return a view with data and api controllers which return only JSON objects in order to allow AJAX on some of the pages.

 ## Run the application
+In order to run the application for development run the following commands.
+(Dev differs from production by the fact it sets up a TailwindCSS watcher, meaning any changes to the UI will automatically update the output Tailwind CSS file):

+ - `npm install` and then `npm run dev`

-In order to run the application, run:
+In order to run production locally, use:

-`npm install` and then `npm run dev-purge` (the purge command will make sure tailwind css has the correct css in its output file).
+- `npm install` and then `npm run prod`

+Finally used by Heroku:
+- `npm run start`

 # Screenshots